patke92/apotheosis-system-foundry/README.md

 ---

+What is not there yet

+-   abilities
+-   spells

+---

 What is NOT automated:

 -   abilities that add a situational modifier such as +3 on saves vs being frightened